ITINordic/a2d2/README.md

 # How to set up your project to use the library

-You can simply create an instance of the library in your project by passing an your instance of an okhttpclient and url of your instance to the a2d2  Builder class.
+You can simply create an instance of the library in your project by passing in your instance of okhttpclient and url of your instance to the a2d2  Builder class.
 E.g

 a2d2API api = new a2d2.Builder()
                 .serverUrl(HttpUrl.parse(resourceProvider.getString(R.string.primary_url)))